matestack/matestack-ui-core/docs/components/async.md

 ## Examples

-See two common use cases below:
+See some common use cases below:

 ### Example 1 - Rerender on event